Michael Madana Kama Rajan

 Michael Madana Kama Rajan is a 1990 Indian Tamil-language comedy film directed by Singeetam Srinivasa Rao and written by Kamal Haasan, with Crazy Mohan penning the dialogues.
-The film stars Haasan in four roles alongside Urvasi, Rupini and Khushbu, while Manorama, Delhi Ganesh, Nassar, Vennira Aadai Moorthy, S. N. Lakshmi, Jayabharathi, R. N. Jayagopal, Nagesh, Praveen Kumar and Santhana Bharathi, R. S. Shivaji play supporting roles.
+The film stars Haasan in four roles alongside Khushbu, Urvasi and Rupini while Manorama, Delhi Ganesh, Nassar, Vennira Aadai Moorthy, S. N. Lakshmi, Jayabharathi, R. N. Jayagopal, Nagesh, Praveen Kumar, Santhana Bharathi and R. S. Shivaji play supporting roles.
 It revolves around quadruplets who get separated at birth and cross paths as adults.

 Panchu Arunachalam obtained the rights to adapt a Pakistani film written by Kader Kashmiri.
 Despite retaining that film's core premise of quadruplets, Rao, Haasan and Mohan created an otherwise entirely new story.
 The film was produced by Arunachalam's wife Meena, photographed primarily by B. C. Gowrishankar and edited by D. Vasu.

-Michael Madana Kama Rajan was released on 17 October 1990, Diwali day, and was commercially successful, running for 175 days, thereby becoming a silver jubilee film.
+Michael Madana Kama Rajan was released on 17 October 1990, Diwali day.
+The film was commercially successful, running for 175 days, thereby becoming a silver jubilee film.

 Plot

-Venugopal, a wealthy industrialist, marries a woman and they have quadruplets.
+Venugopal, an industrialist, marries a woman and they have quadruplets.
 His brother Nandagopal tries to have her and the babies killed by hired goons.
-Alex, the leader of the goons, refuses to kill the babies, so he adopts one (Michael), leaves one in an orphanage (Subramaniam Raju), one in a temple (Kameshwaran) who is adopted by a cook Palakkad Mani Iyer, and one (Madanagopal) in a car that belongs to Venugopal.
+Alex, the leader of the goons, refuses to kill them after having a change of heart, so he adopts one (Michael), leaves one at an orphanage (Subramaniam Raju), one at a temple (Kameshwaran) - who is adopted by a cook Palakkad Mani Iyer - and one (Madanagopal) in a car belonging to Venugopal.

 30 years later, Madan is a London-educated businessman.
 Venugopal has raised Madan as his adopted son, unaware that he is his biological son.
 Venugopal is seemingly killed by Nandagopal and his nephew, Ramu for his inheritance; unknown to them, the will has already named Madan as the beneficiary.
 Madan returns to Bangalore from London to take over his father's company.
-He confronts Avinashi, his father's PA, over his embezzlement, while reluctantly promising to forgive him if Avinashi accepted his culpability.
+He confronts Avinashi, his father's PA, over his embezzlement, while reluctantly promising to forgive him if Avinashi accepts his culpability.

 In Madras, Michael and Alex run a counterfeit money racket.
 While they escape from the police, Michael accidentally causes a fire in an art gallery.
 Raju, a firefighter, saves the artist Shalini and her paintings, leading to romance.
-Kameshwaran, a vegetarian cook for weddings, meets Thirupurasundari alias "Thirupu" and her grandmother in a wedding.
+Kameshwaran, a vegetarian cook for weddings, meets Thirupurasundari "Thirupu" and her grandmother in a wedding.
 Eventually, Kameshwaran marries Thirupu.

-Someone contacts Madan over phone and tells him that his father's death was no accident, but planned, and asks him to meet her in Madras.
-After some distractions involving a theatre artist Chakkubai and her mother Gangabai, Madan meets the caller, Sushila, unaware she is his biological mother.
-While escaping from goons sent by Ramu, Madan meets Raju and hires him to take leave from firefighting and to impersonate him in Bangalore while Madan investigates in Madras.
+An anonymous caller tells Madan that his father's death was no accident, but planned, and asks him to meet her in Madras.
+After some distractions on the way involving a theatre artist Chakkubai and her mother Gangubai, Madan meets the caller, Sushila, unaware she is his biological mother.
+While escaping from goons sent by Ramu, Madan meets Raju and hires him to take leave from firefighting and to impersonate him at home/work in Bangalore while Madan investigates in Madras.
 In exchange, Madan pays off Raju's loans.